 The Early Years

-I had been self taught in web design and interned through college to learn programming and business analysis.
 Upon returning to the Bay Area, I dove right into the corporate grind of software development.
 It was fruitful, yet brief.

 The Here and Now

 In 2013 I left the security and stability of my lucrative software career path to explore the inner limits.
 I hiked the Pacific Crest Trail, returned to get my Wilderness EMT Cert, and moved to McCall, Idaho.
-There, I’ve learned to ski, raft guided, and am refining a more balanced lifestyle.
+There, I’ve learned to ski, raft guide, and am refining a more balanced lifestyle.

 Here, I will record what I learn along the way.
 In the end, when dementia or alzheimers takes hold I’ll have something to read and reread…and reread.

 Patrol Candidate – Tahoe Backcountry Ski Patrol – Truckee, CA – 2016